davidlizeng/LinearLeastSquares.jl/docs/julia_tutorial.rst

 .. code-block:: none

-  x = Variable()      # A scalar variable y = Variable(3)     # Create a vector variable with 3 rows and 1 columns
+  x = Variable()      # A scalar variable y = Variable(3)     # A vector variable with 3 rows and 1 column
   z = Variable(10, 4) # A matrix variable that has 10 rows and 4 columns

-LLS currently only supports variables up to 2 dimensions in size, i.e., scalars, vector, and matrices.
+LLS currently only supports variables up to 2 dimensions in size, i.e., scalars, vectors, and matrices.
 Variables have no value upon creation, but after solving a problem, LLS will populate all variables in the problem with optimal values.
-These values can be accessed in the following way:
+These values can be accessed using the evaluate function:

 .. code-block:: none

   # x is a variable with value populated
-  println(evaluate(x)) # evaluate function
+  x_value = evaluate(x)

 Constants refer to any numerical scalars, vectors, or matrices of fixed value.
 Together with variables, they serve as the building blocks for more complex expressions.